ionutpopa/contor-system/README.md

 - export PATH=$PATH:/usr/local/go/bin
 - delete the file go1.23.3.linux-amd64.tar.gz that is not in the first level of the application folder

+!!!
+Important: You need to have installed Go on your system: https://go.dev/doc/install

 ## Start the app
-For Windows: Open PowerShell -> wsl -> ./start/start.sh
-For MacBook: Open Terminal -> ./start/start.sh
+For Windows: Open PowerShell -> wsl -> ./start/start.sh OR go run ./src/ For MacBook: Open Terminal -> ./start/start.sh

 ## Build the app
 For Windows: Open PowerShell -> wsl -> ./build/build.sh
 For MacBook: Open Terminal -> ./build/build.sh

+## Start the backend:
+cd backend && node server.js

+## Start the frontend:
+cd frontend/logs-app && npm start